stablecoinhq/auction-keeper/README.md

 - Monitor Vat contracts and initiate settlement auctions with Dog contracts if they find Vaults that need to be settled.
 - Get list of auctions that's being held, bid them is possible.
 - Listen to Vow contract and start debt/surplus auction if needed
-- Bid on surplus/debt auction
+- Bid on surplus/debt auction base on provided configuration

 ## Setup